ivanomarot/Resources/README.md

 # Resources
-Handy resources and tools for daily routines
+Handy resources and tools for the day-to-day activities